 By shopping at multiple stores, you can take advantage of the comparative price advantages of each.

 For example, you may find that eggs are cheaper at Trader Joe’s but milk is almost always on sale at Publix.

 Just because a sale says “10 cans for $10” does not mean you have to buy 10 items to get the sale.
 This may seem obvious, but it’s a common misconception.

 Stores advertise 10 for 10 deals to get you to buy more food.
-So unless you’re purposefully stocking up on staple items, there’s no need to buy more than your list indicates.
+So unless you’re purposefully stocking up on pantry staples, there’s no need to buy more than your shopping list indicates.